root-project/web/Primer/index.md

     axes, separated by a ";".

 -   Line *28-30*:  These three lines are rather intuitive right ?
-To understand better the enumerators for colours and styles see the reference for the `TColor` and `TMarker` classes.
+To understand better the enumerators for colors and styles see the reference for the `TColor` and `TMarker` classes.

 -   Line *33*: the canvas object that will host the drawn objects.
 The